Islamic Occasions Network GOD: An Islamic Perspective

 In the previous nights, we prayed, offered charity and attended lectures.
 What will happen now?
 Have we fulfilled the requirements of Taqwa and graduated from this school with the diploma of the God Fearing?

 The night of Eid Al-Fitr is a majestic night.
-It is beneficial to keep awake for Ibadah (worship) as this night is of equal importance as the night of Qadr.
-Eid Al-Fitr must not just mark the 'end' of Ramadan.
+It is beneficial to keep awake for Ibadah (worship) as this night is of equal importance as the night of Qadr (Lailatul Qadr).
+Eid Al-Fitr must not just mark the 'end' of Ramadan Al-Mubarak.
 Rather, it should be a new beginning, where we emulate our character and Islamic values, which we have focused upon for the past 30 days.
 We are like a child out of the womb, pure and innocent.
 Eid Al-Fitr is the day of victory as we have succeeded in subduing our desires and purified ourselves.
 Let's not wash away our good deeds and revert to our merry old ways.
-Let the Masjid still overflow with worshippers; let the Quran be the most essential part of our lives instead of letting it gather dust on our shelves.
-Our condition should be better than before Ramadan.
+Let the Masjid still overflow with worshippers; let the Glorious Qur'an be the most essential part of our lives instead of letting it gather dust on our shelves.
+Our condition should be better than before Ramadan Al-Mubarak.

-Eid Al-Fitr is not just a ritual that provides us with an excuse to enjoy ourselves.
-It represents important values and participating in them, we seek to please the Almighty and attain nearness to Him.
+Eid Al-Fitr (Ramzan Festival) is not just a ritual that provides us with an excuse to enjoy ourselves.
+It represents important values and participating in them, we seek to please the Almighty Allah and attain nearness to Him.

 FAVORITES